harche/runc/README.md

 sudo make install
 ```

-`runc` will be installed to `/usr/local/sbin/runc` on your system.
+`runvm` will be installed to `/usr/local/sbin/runvm` on your system.

 ### Running the test suite

-`runc` currently supports running its test suite via Docker.
+`runvm` currently supports running its test suite via Docker.
 To run the suite just type `make test`.

 ```bash